The City of Hiawatha no longer accepts unsolicited applications.

 The Job: The duties include supporting the mission of the fire department in firefighting, emergency medical service, community risk reduction, training and other activities.
 Fire-Medics are not limited to EMS, they are frontline firefighters, providing the initial response to fires, particularly during day time hours.
 During the evening hours, they support the activities of the volunteer duty crews by assisting with training and mentoring members.

-The Candidate: The ideal candidate will have at least 3 years of EMS experience, current certification as a Paramedic (Iowa or NREMT) with current certifications in ACLS, BCLS, and PALS.
-An unrestricted Iowa Driver's license is required.
-Fire-Medics will be certified as a Firefighter 1 or be able to obtain within six months of hire.
+The Candidate: The ideal candidate will have at least 3 years of EMS experience, current certification as a Paramedic (Iowa or NREMT).
+Fire-Medics will be required to be certified as a Firefighter 1 or be able to obtain within six months of hire.

 The candidate will undergo a pre-employment background, physical and drug screen.